From water and home heating, to cooking and clothes drying, propane provides essential energy solutions to help you save money and the environment.

 Canada is fortunate to have an abundant supply of propane, ensuring that Canada’s needs will always be met.
 With about 50 per cent of propane used here in Canada, the rest is exported to overseas markets, delivering clean, critical energy so that other countries benefit, reducing their emissions.

 Propane supply is set to increase by about 30 per cent over the next several years, 387 thousand barrels per day by 2030.

 The propane industry’s value to the economy will continue to grow.
-Driven by a move towards lower-carbon fuels – such as propane – as well as technological and infrastructure advances, propane is an increasingly attractive energy choice.
+Driven by a move towards lower-carbon energy sources – such as propane – as well as technological and infrastructure advances, propane is an increasingly attractive energy choice.

-Canada helps meet global demand for propane, exporting about 50 per cent of its production.
+Canada helps meet global demand for propane, exporting over 50 per cent of its production.
 This also means propane exports help reduce our trade deficits with other countries.

 These jobs are spread across the country – and stay within the country: with around 50% situated in Alberta, the heartland of Canada’s propane industry.
 There are also large propane industry workforces in British Columbia, Saskatchewan, Ontario and Quebec.

 Around 50% of the propane produced in Canada is used domestically and the remainder is exported to the U.S. and overseas markets.

 Propane utilization across various sectors in Canada is divided as follows: